BioOhio's Mission and History

-There are nearly 400 BioOhio members, including Founding Members Battelle, Case Western Reserve University, Cleveland Clinic, Ohio University, Procter & Gamble, The Ohio State University, University Hospitals, and University of Cincinnati.
+There are over 400 BioOhio members, including Founding Members Battelle, Case Western Reserve University, Cleveland Clinic, Ohio University, Procter & Gamble, The Ohio State University, University Hospitals, and University of Cincinnati.

-BioOhio also is affiliated with BIO, which represents biotechnology companies in the United States and in 33 other nations, and AdvaMed, the advanced medical technology association.
+BioOhio also is affiliated with BIO, which represents biotechnology companies in the United States and in 33 other nations, and AdvaMed, Advanced Medical Technology Association and PhRMA.

 Explore Career Pathways Discover Education Resources.
 Start your bioscience career here!